 Searching within collections

-StartsWith, Contains to fields that contain paths or collections of GUIDs.
+StartsWith, Contains to fields with of type EDM.String that contain paths (such as /sitecore/content/home) or collections of GUIDs.
 This is because Azure Search matches regular expression searches to single words.

 Features that are not currently supported include: